Tuesday, 23 July 2013

 Posted by Dead Skull on 02:12 with No comments

-as well as rumoured specs of a 720p 4.5-inch display, 1.7GHz dual-core Snapdragon S4 processor, 2 GB of RAM and 16GB of internal storage.
+The press render images for the highly anticipated handset from Motorola are featured above after leaking online, tech site TheUnlockr reports. as well as rumoured specs of a 720p 4.5-inch display, 1.7GHz dual-core Snapdragon S4 processor, 2 GB of RAM and 16GB of internal storage.
+According to pocket-lint, Evan Blass - the man behind @evleaks has stated the Moto X is, "Designed not as an early adopter's phone, but instead...

+It has been rumoured for several months now that Apple is looking to implement the technology.
+However, the rumours have rarely been backed up by hard facts, until now.
 The US Patent and Trademark Office on Wednesday published a patent application filed by Apple.
 It identifies a way of scanning fingerprints using a sensor that is embedded into a device’s screen.
+The technology is based on the work of mobile security firm...

 Apple buys two mapping companies